-The projections of the 'European or Other' ethnic group include people who belong to the 'European' or 'Other Ethnicity' groups defined in Level One of the Standard Classification of Ethnicity 2005.
-If a person belongs to both the 'European' and 'Other Ethnicity' groups they have only been counted once.
-Almost all people in the 'Other Ethnicity' group belong to the 'New Zealander' sub-group.
+The projections for the 'European or Other' ethnic group include people who belong to the 'European' or 'Other ethnicity' groups in level 1 of the Statistical standard for ethnicity.
+If a person belongs to both the 'European' and 'Other ethnicity' groups they are counted only once.
+Almost all people in the 'Other ethnicity' group belong to the 'New Zealander' subgroup.

 The 'European or Other' ethnic group is expected to grow in 11 of the 16 regions under the medium projection.
 Fewer people will identify with a 'European or Other' ethnicity in Hawke's Bay, Manawatu-Wanganui, Marlborough, West Coast, and Southland by 2038.

 Territorial authority areas